 Did you know a duel took place in a field in Homebush one morning in March 1827?
 I spoke about duelling in colonial Sydney this morning on 2SER Breakfast.

 NAIDOC 2016 is in full swing and the Dictionary of Sydney recently published new articles about two interesting characters from Sydney’s Aboriginal past – Carangarang and Willemering.

 The Dictionary of Sydney has some fascinating new articles including one on the famous ‘the Sly-Grog Queen’ and ‘worst woman in Sydney’ – Kate Leigh.

 Historian and curator

-I’m a professional historian who specialises in social and public history, and have worked on numerous history projects for the City of Sydney, Dictionary of Sydney, IP Australia and more.
+I’m a professional historian and museum professional who specialises in social and public history, as well as cultural collections and heritage research and interpretation.
+I have worked on numerous projects for the City of Sydney, Dictionary of Sydney, IP Australia and more.